JamesDanielGibson/Enigma_platform_game/README.md

 # Enigma_platform_game
-The goal of this project to create a, fun and educational platform game.
-The game will include elements of computer litracy and mathematics.
+The goal of this project to create a fun, simple platform game.
+The main sprite in our game has to make his way to the transport controller that sits on the top platform in order to win the level.
+He must do this while avoiding various enemies along the way.

 Group name: Enigma